JQK1806/Gemini_Explorer/README.md

 # Features
 - Chat Interface: Users interact with the model through typed messages in the chat box.
 Chat history is maintained, displaying both the user's and model's messages.
 - Personalized Greetings: Users can input their name to have a personalized greeting.
+If no name is input, ReX's stlye of speaking changes.

 # Setup
 1. Clone the repository